andre-sampaio/glew-conan-recipe/README.md

 While this recipe is under MIT, GLEW is under another license.
 You can check it over [here][glew-license-this] or [here][glew-license-glew-github].

 ## Disclaimer
-This is not an oficial recipe!
-It is just something I built on my free time to use on some personal projects.
+Neither I nor this repository is in any way associated with [GLEW][glew-website]!
+This is just something I built on my free time to use on some personal projects.

 Feel free to use this recipe yourself, though!